How to get an operator licence

 Compliance with ongoing requirements

-After you get your operator licence, you’ll need stick to certain rules and regular checks, including:
+After you get your owner operator licence, you or your company’s transport manager will need stick to certain rules and regular checks, including:

-These steps keep your licence in good standing.
+These steps keep your licence in good standing, and ensure you pass DVSA roadside inspections if they happen.

 Operator licences aren’t forever.
 You’ll need to renew yours every 5 years.